sdc-china/IDA-doc/_posts/2018-04-03-checkstyle-customize-checkstyle-rules.md

 #### Write custom checkstyle rules

-  To write customized checkstyle rules, put the new rules in the **customized** rule package in the CheckstyleRulesCustomized rule project.
-Create artifact-based rule packages if necessary.
+  To write customized checkstyle rules, put the new rules in rule package **customized** in rule project **CheckstyleRulesCustomized**.
+Create artifact-based rule package if necessary.

   ![][checkstyle_custom_rules]

   Take writing a customized checkstyle rule **check-service-name-contain-test** as an example:

-  1. Add a new rule **check-service-name-contain-test** that will check if a Workflow service name contains the word "test" (case-insensitive) in the **customized** package of the CheckstyleRulesCustomized rule project.
+  1. Add a new rule **check-service-name-contain-test** that will check if a Workflow service name contains test into in package **customized** in rule project **CheckstyleRulesCustomized**.

      ![][checkstyle_custom_rules_step_one]{:width="40%"}